 - One of the most popular immersion experiences on campus, the Les Aspin Center for Government, celebrated 25 years of giving students the chance to live and work in the nation’s capital.
 More than 2,000 students have experienced the political process first hand in congressional, executive branch, nonprofit, corporate and journalistic offices.

-- Bill Cosby addressed more than 2,000 graduates and their families at Marquette’s 132nd Commencement on May 19.
-Cosby received an honorary doctor of letters degree as part of the ceremony, along with Sister Rosemary Connelly, R.S.M., executive director of Misericordia Heart of Mercy, a service organization in Rogers Park, Ill., that supports people with developmental disabilities.
+- Sister Rosemary Connelly, R.S.M., executive director of Misericordia Heart of Mercy, a service organization in Rogers Park, Ill., that supports people with developmental disabilities, received an honorary doctor of letters degree at Marquette’s 132nd Commencement on May 19.

 - The university jumped eight spots, from No. 83 to No. 75, in U.S. News & World Report’s 2014 undergraduate rankings for the top universities nationwide.
 The university’s new strategic plan, Beyond Boundaries: Setting the Course for Marquette’s Future, includes an objective to ultimately move into the top quarter of national universities ranked by U.S. News in the next five to seven years.
 Marquette was also included in several other undergraduate U.S. News rankings for 2014, including being recognized as No. 49 in the list of “Best Value Schools,” which relates a school’s academic quality, as indicated by its 2014 U.S. News ranking, to the 2013–14 net cost of attendance for a student who receives the average level of need-based financial aid.